Writing the Literature Review

 The next main area of the proposal is describing and synthesizing the current literature.
 It is important for students writing this part of the proposal to cover all areas relevant to the topic and problem.

 For example, one broad concept may be organizational innovation, the specific topic area may be flexible work, and the specific concept in a study may be employees who work remotely.
-Before the student can discuss the specific concept of remote workers, he or she would need to familiarize the reader with the research on flexible work.
-Before the student does that, he or she should review innovative work practices.
+Before the student can discuss the specific concept of remote workers, they would need to familiarize the reader with the research on flexible work.
+Before the student does that, they should review innovative work practices.

 One way doctoral students might begin an outline for the literature review is to look at the problem statement they already have drafted.
 Circling all of the variables or concepts mentioned in this section will reveal the elements that belong in the literature review.
 Next, students should determine what level of discussion or scope, based on the example in Figure 1, is necessary for the reader.

 Students should work closely with their committee to determine how to best demonstrate saturation and describe previous knowledge on their topic.

 Purpose and Samples of the Search Strategy Description